Arne Treholt: Espionage

-Investigation leading to arrest
+Investigation and arrest

-Treholt was placed under surveillance by Norwegian counterintelligence services for several years of his career in the Norwegian Institute of International Affairs (NUPI) and the Norwegian ministry of foreign affairs.
+Treholt was placed under surveillance by Norwegian counterintelligence services for several years of his career in the Norwegian Institute of International Affairs (NUPI) and the Norwegian Ministry of Foreign Affairs.
 On 20 January 1984, he was arrested by Ørnulf Tofte, head of counterintelligence, at Oslo Airport on his way to Vienna to meet with KGB officers.
+The arrest, which happened on the way to a secret meeting with KGB General Gennadij Titov when Treholt was the head of the press department at the Ministry of Foreign Affairs, caused serious shock in the country.

 The police conducted two searches of Treholt's apartment.
 In May 1982, they found 10,000 USD in a suitcase.
 In August 1983 they found 30,000 USD in the same suitcase.
 Treholt and his lawyer later alleged that Norwegian counterintelligence services produced this evidence themselves, and that the police and the judges conspired to cheat with the cash evidence, to make it appear as if the money came from the KGB.
 These allegations have been refuted as untrue.
 Furthermore, Treholt during the trial admitted to having received "expenses" from the KGB, but claimed that it could "only" have been 26,000 or 27,000 USD.

 Tapes from the trial, that were released in 2014, show that the notes in the suitcase were 50- and 100-dollar notes, and not as the verdict states: 20- and 50-dollar notes.

+Treholt admitted unauthorized contact with KGB officers but claimed that he maintained these contact to open channels between East and West in one of the coldest phases of the Cold War.
+Throughout the case, Treholt denied that he had handed over information to his contacts that could harm national security, while he acknowledged violating the rules that a public official is obliged to follow.
+Treholt also acknowledged that as a Norwegian UN diplomat he had written several memoranda for the Iraqi Intelligence Service and received significant sums of money for his work.